 Dean Barbara K. Rimer wrote Wake Up: It’s 2020 (PDF) to get people thinking concretely about the future.

-Diversity and Inclusion: Key actions and achievements, 2010-Present
+Diversity and Inclusion: Key Actions and Achievements, 2010-Present

-- Diversity and Inclusion Task Force (DITF) convened (Fall 2010); offers key recommendations (Spring 2011).
+- Diversity and Inclusion Task Force (DITF) convened (Fall 2010) and offered key recommendations (PDF) (Spring 2011).

 - Awards processes for the School are updated (Spring 2012).